Hashtag Web3 Logo

 Immutability and Irreversibility

-Smart Contracts: Once deployed, code is permanent.
-If a bug exists, the only option is deploying a new contract and migrating users—a painful, expensive process.
+• Smart Contracts: Once deployed, code is permanent.
+If a bug exists, the only option is deploying a new contract and migrating users, which can be a painful and expensive process.

 Financial Value at Risk